 Minimal risk is defined as "the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical and psychological examinations or tests" in 32 CFR 219.102(i).
 If the research protocol is assessed as minimal risk in accordance with this definition and regulation, it can be approved by expedited review if the study involves one of the research categories that qualifies for expedited review, as listed in the Federal Register, Notices, Vol. 63, No. 216, dated November 9, 1998.
-Following is a brief synopsis of these categories:
+For example, the following is a brief synopsis of these categories:

-1. Clinical studies of drugs for which an Investigational New Drug (IND) application is not required or of medical devices for which an Investigational Device Exemption (IDE) application is not required or the medical device has been cleared/approved for marketing and the device is being used for its cleared/approved labeling.

-2. Collection of blood samples by finger, heel or ear stick, or by venipuncture, in healthy non-pregnant adults who weigh at least 110 pounds where the amount of blood drawn does not exceed 550 mL in an 8-week period and collection does not occur more frequently than two times per week.
-Collection of blood samples by finger, heel or ear stick, or by venipuncture, in other adults or children where the amount of blood drawn may not exceed the lesser of 50 ml or 3 ml/kg in an eight week period and collection does not occur more frequently that two times per week.

-3. Prospective collection of biological specimens for research purposes by noninvasive means, such as hair and nail clippings, teeth extracted as routine patient care, excreta and external secretions, saliva, placenta removed at delivery, amniotic fluid obtained at the time of membrane rupture or during labor, dental plaque and calculus that is not more invasive than routine care, mucosal and skin cells collected by buccal scraping, mouth washings or swab, and sputum.

-4. Collection of data through noninvasive procedures (not involving general anesthesia or sedation) routinely employed in clinical practice, excluding procedures involving x-rays and microwaves.
+- 1. Clinical studies of drugs for which an Investigational New Drug (IND) application is not required or of medical devices for which an Investigational Device Exemption (IDE) application is not required or the medical device has been cleared/approved for marketing and the device is being used for its cleared/approved labeling. - 2.
+Collection of blood samples by finger, heel or ear stick, or by venipuncture, where the amount of blood drawn does not exceed 550 mL in an 8-week period and collection does not occur more frequently than two times per week. - 3.
+Prospective collection of biological specimens for research purposes by noninvasive means, such as hair and nail clippings, teeth extracted as routine patient care, excreta and external secretions, saliva, placenta removed at delivery, amniotic fluid obtained at the time of membrane rupture or during labor, dental plaque and calculus that is not more invasive than routine care, mucosal and skin cells collected by buccal scraping, mouthwashings or swab, and sputum. - 4.
+Collection of data through noninvasive procedures not involving general anesthesia or sedation

-5. Research involving materials, such as data, documents, records or specimens, that have been collected or will be collected solely for nonresearch purposes (e.g. medical treatment or diagnosis).

-6. Collection of data from voice, video, digital or image recordings made for research purposes.

-7. Research on individual or group characteristics or behavior, or research employing survey, interview, oral history, focus group, program evaluation, human factors evaluation or quality assurance methodologies.
+- 5. Research involving materials, such as data, documents, records or specimens, that have been collected or will be collected solely for nonresearch purposes (e.g. medical treatment or diagnosis). - 6.
+Collection of data from voice, video, digital or image recordings made for research purposes. - 7.
+Research on individual or group characteristics or behavior, or research employing survey, interview, oral history, focus group, program evaluation, human factors evaluation or quality assurance methodologies. - 8.
+Continuing review of previously approved research.